 These pages celebrate one of the most exciting and enjoyable hobbies in the world--Cowboy Action Shooting ®, a sport whose members belong to the Single Action Shooting Society® and other similar groups.

 First, let me introduce myself.
 I'm Three Eyed Willy.
 That's my alias, anyway.
-I belong to The Single Action Shooting Society®, the Tejas Pistoleros and the Texas Historical Shootist Society.
+I belonged to The Single Action Shooting Society®, the Tejas Pistoleros and the Texas Historical Shootist Society.
 All of these clubs are Cowboy Action Shooting® organizations.

 When I was a child I listened to the radio, afternoons and Saturdays, and marveled at the wonders of the Old West and the cowboys--the Lone Ranger, Hopalong Cassidy, the Cisco Kid and Pancho and the rest of the great western heroes.
 Later, when they appeared on television, I enjoyed them even more.